-In the face of growing intimidation from Prime Minister Stephen Harper’s government, Independent Jewish Voices – Canada (IJV) issued a statement identifying the tangible threat to criminalize criticism of the state of Israel in Canada.
+In the face of growing intimidation from the Harper government, Independent Jewish Voices – Canada (IJV) issued a statement identifying the tangible threat to criminalize criticism of the state of Israel in Canada.
 The positive response to this IJV initiative has been inspiring.
 At last count, 81 organizations from across English-speaking Canada and Québec – including major trade unions, labour councils, civil liberties, anti-war, faith-based, student and other groups — have endorsed the statement.

 Rabbi Daniel Dahan, chief rabbi of Aix-en- Provence, speaking in Berkeley, said that French Jews should not emigrate to Israel out of fear but stand up for their rights in France.

 Wadi Qana is Palestinian agricultural land surrounded by Jewish settlements in the northern West Bank.
 Israeli authorities have issued evacuation orders to villagers and lately religious settlers from Immanuel uprooted 450 olive trees

 Top Hollywood bosses enjoy a strong relationship with the Israeli government and various pro-Israel lobbying groups across the United States, according to a cache of Sony internal emails leaked to Wikileaks and published for the first time last week.